Personnel Committee Goals

 - Provide enhanced protection against debt collector harassment to members of the uniformed services.

-Wounded Warrior
+Wounded Warriors

 - Extend BAH and housing eligibility up to one year for medically retired, severely wounded and their families.